ckormanyos/wide-decimal/README.md

 }
 ```

-The million digit run is comparatively slow and requires on the order of
+The million digit run is comparatively slow and requires approximately
-5 to 10 seconds on a modern PC.
+10 seconds on a modern PC.
 Considering, however, the design goals
 of header-only and capable of running on bare-metal, this is
 a very nice calculational result.